aerospike/aerospike-backup-service/README.md

 ### Build the service

-The following command generates a binary under the `target` directory.
+The following command generates a binary under the `build/target` directory.

 ```bash
 make build